sara-sabr/ITStrategy/CONTRIBUTING.md

 ### Converting from Word to markdown (docx to md)

 This is most useful after receiving a translated file from the translation company for a French page.
-To quickly convert a Word document to a markdown file, copy the docx file to the directory where your local repo is saved.
-Then, make sure you are in the directory where your local repo is saved, and use the following command line:
+To quickly convert a Word document to a markdown file, copy the docx file to the directory of your local repository.
+Then, navigate to the directory of your local version of the repository, and use the following command line:

 ```bash
 pandoc -t gfm --wrap=none -s IN.docx -o OUT.md